ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+p from the hean
+like songs ol birds, Yet wbobe utterance
+prudence girds Beautiful hands are those
+that do Work that is earnest and brave
+and true, Moment by moment the lODg day
+through.
+Beautiful feet are those that
+go On kindly ministries to and tra Down
+¡ûwlitbt ways, if God wills it so
+Beautiful shoulders are those that bear
+Ceaseless burdens of homely care With
+patitnt grace aad daily prayer.
 Beautiful lives are those that
 blessSilent rivers of happiness, Wboee
 bidden fountains but few may guess.